-Importantly, Google has confirmed that the speed of a website is one of the indicators it uses to help rank content.
-Therefore, decreasing page load times will help improve your website’s position in the search engines.
-This ultimately will help your content reach a wider audience, drive traffic to your website, and help your business prosper.
+Google has been telling us for years that the speed of a website is one of the indicators it uses to help rank content.
+Therefore, decreasing page load times will help improve your website’s position in search results.

-So let’s have a look at some key strategies to help improve the speed of your website.
+So let’s take a look at some key strategies that will help you improve your website speed.

 Finding an appropriate and reliable hosting service for your site can make the difference between a successful website and a failed business.
 But with so many hosting companies around, trying to choose the right one for your site can be a daunting task.